TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_9.md

 If it is not empty, we return false.

-Time Complexity #
+## Time Complexity
 We traverse the string exp once.
-So, the time complexity is O(n)O(n), where n is the length of the string.
-Similarly, the space complexity of this algorithm is also O(n)O(n) because we have initialized the stack with the size equal to the length of string exp.
+So, the time complexity is O(n), where n is the length of the string.
+Similarly, the space complexity of this algorithm is also O(n) because we have initialized the stack with the size equal to the length of string exp.